 Any youth produced sexual imagery disclosures will follow the normal safeguarding practices and protocols for our school.
-We will also use the guidelines for responding to incidents, as set out in the publication 'Sexting in Schools and Colleges' produced by the UK Council for Child Internet Safety.
+We will also use the guidelines for responding to incidents, as set out in the publication 'Sharing nudes and semi-nudes: advice for education settings working with children and young people' produced by the UK Council for Child Internet Safety.
 This requires us to share reports of sexting with the Police.
-If the incident requires Police involvement we will always endeavor to speak to the parents involved prior to any report being made to the Police.
+If the incident requires Police involvement we will always endeavor to speak to the parents involved prior to any timely report being made to the Police.